drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 ```

 In this case, I've made a change to the standard keybindings for rending quarto, which also creates a preview of the document.
+I don't want to default to also starting up a server to preview quarto changes.
 Now, most people will like this as the default, but given my work with Hugo websites, it's just not for me.
 I usually have my hugo server running, and want to see the rendered website, not the rendered stand-alone document.

-You can also access the command palette from the botom left corner, where you have the option to edit keystrokes directly.
+You can also access the command palette from the bottom left corner, where you have the option to edit keystrokes directly.
 You can search terms and edit as you like.

 ![](images/cmd-palette-1.png) ![](images/cmd-palette-2.png)

 Be aware though!
-One of VScode's gotcha's is it's many keybindings.
+One of VScode's (and therefore Positron's) gotcha's is its many keybindings.
 You will very likely quickly run into issues with overwriting existing keybindings.

 ### Profiles

 Now, the last thing I will mention is the profiles.
 For those of us with _opinions_ and very idiosyncratic ways of working, this is a great feature.
-You can create different profiles for different projects, and have different settings for each (even different command palette, but I have not really tried this, and I think that might confuse my fingers a lot).
+You can create different profiles for different projects, and have different settings for each.

 ![](images/positron-profile.png)

-Why do I love profiles so much, I can just customise RStudio to exactly what I want?
+Why do I love profiles so much, I can just customize RStudio to exactly what I want?
-True, but when I need to switch to the default setup when teaching, I need to _redo all my settings for one day_ and reapply them later.
+True, but when I need to switch to the default setup when teaching, I need to _redo all my settings for one day_ and re-apply them later.
 I've always found that super annoying.

 Novice learners get easily confused when they have a different setup than the instructor.